Royal National Park Environmental Education Centre logo

 Earth and environmental science

 Bundeena and Jibbon provide an excellent case study for the impacts of humans on the environment.
 As students walk through Bundeena and along Jibbon Beach, they examine soil, stormwater management and the impact of introduced species.
-They will encounter evidence of introduced plants and animals, including the Rusa deer, foxes, dogs, asparagus fern, mother of millions and prickly pear.
+They will encounter evidence of introduced plants and animals, with a focus on the Rusa deer.

 This excursion contributes 5 hours to a depth study.
 An example of a depth study supported by this excursion is: